MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

 ### Example

-This example shows how you can write a single function that handles parameter unpacking (no zero-parameter overload is needed):
+This example shows how you can write a single function that handles parameter unpacking.
+No zero-parameter overload is needed:

 ```cpp
 template <class T, class...
 Rest>